 Step 6: Reimbursement.
 The FAS forwards the final CFIP invoice package to Sacramento for reimbursement.
-The Grantee can expect reimbursement in 120 days.
+CAL FIRE aims to reimburse the Grantee within 45 days of receiving a complete and accurate invoice package.

 Amending a CFIP Grant Agreement

 You must execute the project per the terms of the grant agreement.
 Any changes to the project require official grant agreement amendments to be in place prior to the change being implemented.
 Project modifications done without amending the grant agreement could result in adverse environmental impacts, failure to get reimbursed for project costs, and termination of your grant agreement.